Unity-Technologies/ziva-vfx-utils/docs/sp2_toolBar.rst

 """"""""""""""""""""""""""
 Clear the Ziva cache.
 If more than one cache node exists in the scene, the selected cache will be cleared.
+If no cache node is selected, cached nodes of all solver nodes in the scene will be cleared.

-Once you add a cache, you need to call this command each time you want to generate a new simulation; otherwise, the old simulation will simply be played back from the cache.
+Once you add a cache, you need to call this command each time you want to generate a new simulation;
+otherwise, the old simulation will simply be played back from the cache.

-This is the same as executing **zCache -c;**
+This is the same as executing **from utility.scriptCommands.zCacheCommands import clear_zcache; clear_zcache();**

 Save zCache
 """"""""""""